The Cult: Ceremony and the lawsuit (1991–1993)

-The Cult and first breakup (1994–1998)
+The Cult and first break-up (1994–1998)

 With the same line-up still in place, the band released The Cult in October 1994, produced by Bob Rock.
-The self-titled album is commonly referred to as the "Black Sheep" album by fans of the group, due to the image of a black sheep on the front cover.
 Astbury referred to the record as a collection of "very personal and very revealing" songs about his life, with the subject matter ranging from sexual abuse at the age of 15, to the death of Nigel Preston, to his directionless years spent in Glasgow in the late 1970s.

 The record achieved little success, only reaching No. 69 in the US and No. 21 in the UK.
 Duffy remarked that he thought that the record wouldn't sell well due to the offensive lyrics.
 The record went to number one in Portugal also, but quickly dropped out of sight.
 The single "Coming Down (Drug Tongue)" was released with the band going on tour in support of the new album.
 Only one more single, "Star", was officially released with a live appearance on UK TV show The Word.
-"Star" began life in 1986 as "Tom Petty" and was recorded at the "Sonic Temple" demo sessions as "Starchild", being dropped by the band during rehearsals.
-In 1993 the song was resurrected and was finally completed for the record in 1994 as, just simply, "Star".
+"Star" began life in 1986 as "Tom Petty" and was recorded at the Sonic Temple demo sessions as "Starchild", being dropped by the band during rehearsals.
+In 1993, the song was resurrected and was finally completed for the record in 1994 as, just simply, "Star".

-When the band began the Beauty's On The Streets tour in winter 1994, they augmented the line up with James Stevenson on rhythm guitar.
-As with the Ceremony record several years earlier, no other official singles were released, but several other songs were released on a strictly limited basis: "Sacred Life" was released in Spain and the Netherlands, "Be Free" was issued in Canada and France, "Saints Are Down" was issued in Greece, but none of the songs gained much commercial success.
+When the band began the Beauty's On the Streets tour in winter 1994, they augmented the line-up with James Stevenson on rhythm guitar.
+As with the Ceremony record several years earlier, no other official singles were released, but several other songs were released on a strictly limited basis: "Sacred Life" was released in Spain and the Netherlands, "Be Free" was issued in Canada and France.
 During this tour, the Cult made their first ever appearance in Norway.